devsmi16/KPSS-Puanmatik/README.md

-This app is built for KPSS candidates to quickly and accurately calculate their exam scores based on the official ÖSYM system.
+This app is built for KPSS candidates to quickly and accurately calculate their exam scores based on the official OSYM system.
 With a clean design and reliable tech, it makes exam prep a lot smoother.

 Technologies and Tools Used:
 	•	SwiftUI: For a modern and user-friendly interface.